MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Related Work

 For the multi-illuminant color constancy, the lack of large-scale datasets leads to the few methods in the learning-based approach.
-For example, Joze et al. propose a K-NN method~\cite{joze2013exemplar} that corrects spatial regions based on super pixels.
-Afifi et al.~\cite{afifi2022auto} proposed a method that avoids illumination estimation.
+For example, Afifi et al.~\cite{afifi2022auto} proposed a method that avoids illumination estimation.
 Instead, an image is corrected with a predefined set of illuminations.
 A CNN is used to estimate per-pixel blending weights among the images.
 This approach works well, but only for scenes within the predefined set of illuminations.
-More relevant to our work is that by Sidorov~\cite{sidorov2019conditional} who propose AngularGAN, a generative adversarial network (GAN) method trained on a synthetic dataset.
+More relevant to our work is that by Sidorov~\cite{sidorov2019conditional} who proposed AngularGAN, a generative adversarial network (GAN) method trained on a synthetic dataset.
 This method is considered to be the current state-of-the-art method for multi-illuminant color constancy.
-AngularGAN produces good results but often leaves noticeable artifacts through the image.
+AngularGAN produces good results but often leaves noticeable artifacts throughout the image.

-\paragraph{Vision Transformer} A transformer is a neural network structure based on a self-attention mechanism.
-Transformers can be considered an alternative strategy to convolutional neural networks.
-Work by \cite{dosovitskiy2020image} shows that a transformer-based architecture was highly effective for computer vision tasks.
-Different from convolutional neural networks, vision transformers are based on image patches.
-The 2D image patches are flattened in a vector directly or indirectly to produce sequence elements and then fed into the self-attention layers, which can capture long-term information between elements.
-Recently, vision transformers and their variants have been applied to many computer vision tasks\cite{dosovitskiy2020image, carion2020end, li2021localvit, touvron2021training, lu2022transformer,wu2021cvt}, showing competitive performances.
-The success of vision transformers inspired us to consider it for the multi-illumination task.